WRDU: WRVA-FM

 Another format change took effect on June 8, 2012, with the station this time going in a more general classic rock direction, with artists such as Guns N' Roses, Van Halen, Pink Floyd, and ZZ Top.
 As of November 7, 2012, the River changed to a harder brand of classic rock, similar to WBBB, who switched formats to adult hits in November 2011, and longtime classic rocker 106.1 RDU.

 WTKK/WRDU

 On March 27, 2013, WRVA-FM changed its call sign to WTKK.
 On March 28, the station released morning host Kitty Kinnin.
 The next day, the station began running liners promoting that "The River has dried up" and a change would happen on April 1 at 9:00 AM.
 At that time, after a 3-hour stunt with a loop of "Back in Black" by AC/DC and audio of a scene from School of Rock, the station relaunched as "Classic Rock, 100.7 WRDU", with actor/Tenacious D member Jack Black relaunching WRDU with the words "LET'S GET ROCKIN'!"
 The first song after the relaunch was "Eruption" by Van Halen.
 The WTKK call sign was moved to 106.1, which rebranded itself as "106.1 WTKK" with the slogan "More Stimulating Talk Radio", while the WRDU call sign was moved to 100.7.

+On July 30, 2025, WRDU's format was slightly modified into a mainstream rock format; while the station maintains a classic rock base for the format, it was significantly expanded to include more active rock and alternative rock from the 1990s onward under the new slogan "Everything Rock & Alternative".